How To Buy Bitcoin Cash in Australia

 Bitcoin Cash just launched in 2017.
 Other “forks” had been created previously, such as Bitcoin Unlimited and Bitcoin XT, but these failed when not enough people adopted the new system.

-There are further adaptions schedule for Bitcoin Cash, with the goal of increasing its capacity from 8 MB to 32 MB by May of this year, and an ultimate goal of getting it to 1000 MB as soon as possible.
+There are further adaptations scheduled for Bitcoin Cash, with the goal of increasing its capacity as electronic cash from 8 MB to 32 MB, and an ultimate goal of getting it to 1000 MB in the future.